shahzadhuq/modernization-decomposing-monolith/modernization-patterns/1-strangler-fig-pattern.md

 <details>
 <summary>click to expand</summary>

 This pattern is commonly used to incrementally replace a legacy system - component by component - with a modernized version.
-The idea is that the old and the new will coexist and new system initially be supported by, and wrapping, the existing system.
+The idea is that the old and the new will co-exist and new system initially be supported by, and wrapping, the existing system.
 This will give the new system time to grow and potentially entirely replace the old system.

-For the strangler to work well, you need to be able to easily redirect (e.g. API Gateway) the inbound calls - *from outside the system* - for functionality you care about to the asset that you want to move.
+For the strangler to work well: 1/ you need to be able to intercept outside the system calls at the perimeter of your monolith and 2/ easily redirect the inbound calls for functionality you care about to the asset that you want to move.

-For example, Strangler Fig pattern will work well for Product, Order, Billing, and Invoicing components shown in the diagram below.
-You can redirect outside the system inbound HTTP calls to their modernized version.
+In the example diagram below, Strangler Fig pattern will work well for Product, Order, Billing, and Invoicing components.
+You can intercept and redirect outside the system inbound HTTP calls to their modernized version.

-For Notification component, this pattern would not work well.
+On the Contrary, Strangler Fig pattern would not work well for Notification component.
 Because notifications are fired as a result of multiple inbound calls to the existing monolith.
 Therefore, you can’t clearly redirect the calls from outside the system itself.
 Another pattern called [Branch by Abstraction](./2-branch-by-abstraction.md) would work well (discussed later).

 ![strangler fig pattern tldr](../diagrams/strangler-fig-pattern-tldr.png)